Navigation Drawer (side menu) in Android Studio | Jetpack Compose

 </RelativeLayout/>

-By adding the DrawerLayout and the ListView in the layout of the activity, it would look like this:
+By adding the DrawerLayout and the ListView in the activity's layout, it would look like this:

 android:id="@+id/drawer_layout"